Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Intermittent block fading channels

 \subsection{System architecture}

-We consider the downlink of a mmWave/sub-THz network composed by multiple transmitters that jointly serve multiple receivers in the same time-frequency resource, possibly in a user-centric cell-free fashion (see Figure~\ref{fig:model}).
-We assume a hybrid beamforming architecture in which each transmitter is equipped with a small number of digital antenna ports, each driving a highly directional steerable beamforming antenna.
-We further assume the receiver to be equipped with a single digital antenna port driving either an omnidirectional antenna, or a steerable multi-finger analog beamforming antenna.
-Although more advanced receivers may be equipped with multiple digital antenna ports, the single receiver port case is an insightful example of the likely scenario where the number of receive ports is much smaller than the total number of transmit ports.
+We consider the downlink of a mmWave/sub-THz network where each receiver is jointly served by multiple transmitters in the same time-frequency resource, and possibly in a user-centric fashion (see Figure~\ref{fig:model}).
+We assume an analog beamforming architecture in which each transmitter is equipped with a single digital antenna port driving a highly directional steerable beamforming antenna.
+We further assume the receiver to be equipped with a single digital antenna port driving either an omnidirectional antenna, or a steerable multi-lobe analog beamforming antenna \cite{aykin2019multibeam}.
 As customary, line-of-sight directional transmission is employed to counteract the large path-loss at mmWave/sub-THz frequencies.
-Since sub-THz networks are typically noise limited, multi-user interference is not a primary issue, provided that the scheduled receivers are sufficiently separated in the spatial domain.
-Therefore, we omit digital precoding and assume that each digital antenna port is allocated for transmission to a single receiver.
-The main advantage of the considered architecture is that each transmit digital antenna port need only to maintain coarse mutual synchronization with other transmit ports.
-We remark that our model is technology agnostic, in that we do not specify the underlying beamforming implementation.
-In fact, our model covers also the case of a large fully digital antenna array driven by a small number of virtual antenna ports.
+Moreover, we focus on a single-user transmission model, i.e., we do not consider multi-user interference, as done in, e.g., \cite{aykin2019multibeam,zhu2024cellfree}, and in nearly all studies assuming standard orthogonal multiple access based on time and/or frequency division multiplexing.